Concept | Data lineage#

 • The base column for the lineage, highlighted in blue.

-To denote the lineage of a column, the dataset boxes are connected by two different kinds of lines:
+To denote the lineage of a column, two different kinds of lines connect the dataset boxes:

 • Grey lines that connect datasets, with recipes shown in the middle.